gaurav-11018/Airdrop-Armor/README.md

 # SybilAirdrop
-A smart contract on the Polygon network that facilitates Sybil-resistant airdrops using zero-knowledge proofs.
+A smart contract on the Polygon network that facilitates Sybil-resistant airdrops using POLYGON ID and zero-knowledge proofs.

 ## Installation
 This project requires Node.js v12+ and npm v5+ to run.